-An article by Tewolde et al. titled "Yield and nutrient removal of cotton-corn-soybean rotation systems fertilized with poultry litter" appears in Agron.
-J. Vol. 113 (2021), and is a companion article to the preceding article by Tewolde et al. that is summarized above.
+An article by Tewolde et al. titled "Yield and nutrient removal of cotton-corn-soybean rotation systems fertilized with poultry litter" is a companion article to the preceding article that is summarized above.
 Details of and results from the study follow.

-- The nonirrigated field study was conducted to determine the impact of PL and synthetic fertilizers applied to a cotton-corn-soybean rotation system as a way to prevent nutrient buildup from PL application to the soil. - The study consisted of two factors-four levels of crop rotation involving cotton, corn, and soybeans, and five fertility strategies that were 1) an unfertilized control.
-2) a standard fertilization with synthetic fertilizers applied to meet the requirements of each crop, 3) a phosphorus (P)based PL fertilizer application every year for 5 years, 4) a nitrogen (N)-based PL application every 5 years, and 5) an N-based PL application in the first 2 years and synthetic N fertilizer applied at the same rate as in 2 above in the last 3 years of the study.
+- The nonirrigated field study was conducted to determine the impact of PL and synthetic fertilizers applied to a cotton-corn-soybean rotation system as a way to prevent nutrient buildup from PL application to the soil. - The study consisted of two factors-four levels of crop rotation involving cotton, corn, and soybeans, and five fertility strategies that were 1) an unfertilized control, 2) a standard fertilization with synthetic fertilizers applied to meet the requirements of each crop, 3) a P-based PL fertilizer application every year for 5 years, 4) an N)-based PL application every 5 years, and 5) an N-based PL application in the first 2 years and synthetic N fertilizer applied at the same rate as in 2 above in the last 3 years of the study.
 Fertilizers applied in treatments 2, 4, and 5 above were based on the N requirement of cotton, while the fertilizer applied in treatment 3 above was applied in an amount to meet the expected P removal by cotton.
 When corn was planted in the rotation, synthetic N fertilizer was applied to supplement N supplied by PL in order to meet the higher N demand by corn.
-Applications of P and K fertilizers in treatment 2 above were made according to soil test recommendations for each crop grown in the rotation.
+Applications of P and K fertilizers in treatment 2 above were made according to soil test recommendations for each crop grown in the rotation. - Extractable nutrients were measured in soil samples taken after crop harvest each year. - Both fertility and rotation treatments affected nutrient levels, but the fertility by rotation interaction was never significant.